Skip to main content

 Depositing or leaving any litter (including refuse, bottles, cans, etc.) or other waste material in the water, on shore or on the ice is illegal.

 It is illegal to introduce anything into waters of the state for the purpose of attempting to attract fish (e.g. chumming, artificial light, acoustic equipment, etc.) that is not attached or applied to a lure as defined in Hook and Line Fishing - Specific Regulation Information.
-Decoys used while darkhouse spearfishing are excluded.
+Decoys used while darkhouse spearfishing and bow fishing are excluded.

+Other than landing a fish caught on hook and line equipment, netting or trapping fish is illegal except for legal live bait as defined on pages 6-8.
 No individual or entity may conduct a fishing contest on any public waters without first obtaining a permit issued by the Game and Fish director.

 Stocking of any live fish, live fish eggs, live amphibians, or other live aquatic organisms into any waters of the state is illegal except with the appropriate license or permit issued by the Game and Fish director.